Disclosure:

 • Affordable – Shared hosting is budget-friendly, making it the most affordable option for individuals and small businesses with low budgets for web hosting.

-• Ease of Use – Most Shared hosting has an easy-to-use cPanel dashboard with a one-click software installer (mostly Softaculus).
+• Ease of Use – Most Shared hosting plans include an easy-to-use cPanel dashboard with a one-click software installer (usually Softaculous).
 This makes it easier for beginners to install WordPress and other software and manage their websites via the control panel.

-• Supports and Maintenance – Shared hosting providers handle server maintenance and upgrades, allowing you to focus less on server maintenance and more on running your business and managing your website.
+• Supports and Maintenance – Shared hosting providers handle server maintenance and upgrades, so you can focus less on server upkeep and more on running your business and managing your website.

 Cons of Shared Hosting

-• Limited Resources – Shared hosting comes with predetermined resource allocations, such as bandwidth, RAM, and CPU, which might not be sufficient for websites with high traffic.
+• Limited Resources – Shared hosting comes with predefined resource allocations, such as bandwidth, RAM, and CPU, which might not be sufficient for high-traffic websites.

-• Performance Concern – Due to many users sharing server resources, your website might suffer performance from sudden traffic spikes and resource usage of other websites on the same server.
+• Performance Concern – Due to many users sharing server resources, your website might experience performance issues from sudden traffic spikes and from the resource usage of other websites on the same server.

-• Security Risk – Shared server resources can pose serious security risks, as vulnerability in one website code or security breaches can affect other websites on the same account.
+• Security Risk – Shared server resources can pose serious security risks, as vulnerabilities in one website’s code or security breaches can affect other websites on the same account.

-• Not Suitable for High-Traffic Websites – Shared hosting might not be suitable for high-traffic websites due to resource usage limitations, inefficient load balancing techniques, and possible server downtime.
+• Not Suitable for High-Traffic Websites – Shared hosting may not be suitable for high-traffic websites due to resource limitations, inefficient load balancing, and potential server downtime.

 What is VPS Hosting?

-VPS, short for Virtual Private Server, is a type of hosting where a single physical server is virtually shared into multiple servers, so each website on the server has its own virtual hosting environment.
+VPS, short for Virtual Private Server, is a type of hosting in which a single physical server is partitioned into multiple virtual servers, so each website on the server has its own virtual hosting environment.

 Web hosts use virtualization technology to split a single web server into several units, allowing each hosted website more control over account settings and server resources – CPU, bandwidth, RAM, etc.